2023 UK Open: Qualifiers

 The 128 Tour Card holders will have a staggered entry based on their world ranking on 27 February 2023.
 They will be joined by the top eight non-qualified players from each of the 2022 Challenge & Development Tour Orders of Merit, and by the winners of 16 Amateur Qualification events organised through Riley's Sports Bars.

 The field was confirmed on 27 February, with both Corey Cadby and Christian Perez not participating, meaning there were two byes to the second round.
-Also, Challenge Tour qualifier David Pallett turned down his invite, so Lukas Wenig, who was next on the list, will take his place.
+Also, Challenge Tour qualifier David Pallett turned down his invite, so Lukas Wenig, who was next on the list, took his place.